 I first came across this concept listening to Brooke Castillo’s The Life Coach School podcast.

-Basically, the minimum baseline is the least amount of something that you are willing to do.
+Basically, the minimum baseline is the smallest task that you are willing to do.

 We all already have minimum baselines in our lives.
 You may have the minimum baseline that you are not willing to go more than 24 hours without brushing your teeth or taking a shower.

 A minimum baseline can also be applied to exercise or food.
 The key is to create a minimum that is so ridiculously easy that you can start incorporating it into your life with minimal effort.
 That way you will do your minimum baseline even when you don’t feel like it.